BrailleRAP building manual

 Equipment:

-• 1 set screw M3-12 stylus punched (see Preparing the Braille stylus)
+• 1 M3-16 grub screw with shaped tip (see Preparation of the Braille stylus)

 • Screw the spacer all the way onto the electromagnet.